bcrist/footlang/doc/src/keywords.md

 ```
 and     as          bool        break       catch       continue
-defer   distinct    else        error       errordefer  fn
+defer   distinct    else        error       fn          for
-for     if          in          incomplete  is          match
+if      in          incomplete  is          match
 mut     nil         not         only        or          packed
-repeat  return      struct      try         union       unreachable
+repeat  return      struct      union       unreachable
 until   while       with
 ```